larryyueli/okshell/README.md

 [OkShell Introduction](https://docs.google.com/presentation/d/1HG6YCgUMHHSWAYLbdabj1I1z9pmOVZQp5VvIinCIlXA/pub?start=false&loop=false&delayms=3000)

-For questions and feedbacks, please email <okshell.official@gmail.com>
+For questions and feedbacks, please email <okshell.official@gmail.com>.

-How to install
+How to Install
 ==============

-To be added.
+The installation of OkShell is currently in "Pro Mode", i.e., you need to compile it from the source code and know what you are doing.
+It will become more convenient in future releases.
+Below is the instruction:

+Supported operating systems: Major Linux distributions, e.g., Ubuntu, RedHat, etc.

+1. Make sure you have the following packages installed on your computer.
+	- g++ version 4.6 or above (recommanded package: build-essential)
+	- libboost-dev
+	- libboost-serialization-dev
+	- libboost-regex-dev
+	- libboost-filesystem-dev
+	- libboost-system-dev

+2. Run `make`

+3. Run `sudo make install`

-How to use
+How to Use
 ==========

 You could be in one of two modes when using OkShell: NORMAL mode or CONFIG